top of page

 Fatigue

-Not getting enough oxygen can make you feel tired all the time and lower your energy, known as fatigue.
-This can make it hard to do daily activities well and cause you to feel worn out and unmotivated.
-It's important to find out why you're not getting enough oxygen to help reduce these symptoms and feel better overall.
+Not getting enough oxygen can make you feel tired all the time and have low energy, which is called fatigue.
+This can make it hard to do everyday tasks and cause you to feel exhausted and less interested in things.
+It's important to find out why you aren't getting enough oxygen so you can help reduce these symptoms and feel better.

 Reduced Lung Function